Fort Vancouver Regional Library District (FVRL) follows the requirements of RCW 42.56 Public Records, commonly known as the Public Records Act.

 This policy will be implemented by the Public Records Officer, as delegated by the Library Executive Director.
 The Public Records Officer is expected to make every effort to apply these rules in a fair, reasonable, humane, and positive manner.

-Any person requesting Public Records who questions the way this policy has been applied, may use the appeal process established by the Appeal Rights for Policies.
+Any person requesting public records who questions the way this policy has been applied, may use the appeal process established by the Appeal Rights of Patrons Policy.